Psoriasis

 Click for details

-Considerations for complementary therapies and Natural Health Products
+Considerations for complementary therapies and natural health products

 Patient values and wishes are a priority in treatment selection.
 While there is evidence for some types of complementary therapies and natural health products, as with any treatment, the potential for harm must be considered.